verhovsky/RustPython/wasm/lib/README.md

     accessed in Python with the variable `js_vars`.
 Functions do work, and receive the Python kwargs as the `this` argument.
--   `stdout?`: `"console" | ((out: string) => void) | null`: A function to replace the native print function, and it will be `console.log` when giving `undefined` or "console", and it will be a dumb function when giving null.
+-   `stdout?`: `"console" | ((out: string) => void) | null`: A function to replace the native print function.
+If you don't set this value or set it to `"console"` it will default to `console.log`.
+    If you pass in `null` it will be set to a dumb function.

 ## License